the-red-feather/thesis/notes/blog/last-mile-problem.md

 _a more thorough explanation_

 # The Last Mile problem
-Geofront is created to solve a problem dubbed as "the last mile problem."
+Geofront is created to solve a problem within the field of geomatics I dubbed as "the last mile problem."
 This article attempts to explain what is meant by that, and why this is relevant.

 <br>